-Assuming you are able to complete the report or form, how quickly must you do so?
+Assuming you can complete the report or form, how quickly must you do so?

-If the medical report or form is requested by a lawyer, please refer to Medical Reports Requested by Lawyers.
+If the medical report or form is requested by:

-In one court decision, a Judge ruled that where there was an undue delay on the part of a physician in completing and submitting a medical report required for life insurance and the delay resulted in the patient’s estate being disentitled to the life insurance proceeds.
+In one court decision, a Judge ruled there was an undue delay on the part of a physician in completing and submitting a medical report required for life insurance.
+The delay resulted in the patient’s estate being disentitled to the life insurance proceeds.
 The physician was responsible to the patient’s estate for the amount of the policy.
-(This amount was ultimately paid by CMPA).
+(CMPA ultimately paid this amount).